 - Home Invasion Robbery

-The prosecution may upgrade robbery charges to a first-degree felony, depending on the circumstances.
+Depending on the circumstances, the prosecution may upgrade robbery charges to a first-degree felony.
 Robbery charges are particularly serious as they can carry a life sentence in prison.

 What Is Burglary?